cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - nil denotes an empty octet string, i.e., len(nil) = 0.

-- In this specification use a quotation marks "" both for general language use (e.g. citations of definitions from other documents) and as syntax for specifying octet strings as in b"CPace25519".
+- This document uses quotation marks "" both for general language (e.g. for citation of notation used in other documents) and as syntax for specifying octet strings as in b"CPace25519".

   We use a preceeding lower-case letter b"" in front of the quotation marks if a character sequence is representing an octet string sequence.